-- (1) Employees should be aware of and abide by the business code of ethics and the principle of personal - (2) Employees should avoid any conflict between their personal and the Company's interests, or any possible impact on the Company. - (3) The highest-standard business code of ethics should be maintained when interacting with suppliers, contractors, customers, and other people from all walks of life related to the Company's business (including government agencies).
+- (1) Employees should be aware of and abide by the business code of ethics and the principle of personal integrity. - (2) Employees should avoid any conflict between their personal and the Company's interests, or any possible impact on the Company. - (3) The highest-standard business code of ethics should be maintained when interacting with suppliers, contractors, customers, and other people from all walks of life related to the Company's business (including government agencies).
 It is prohibited to offer or accept any improper benefits, or to give any presents, cash gifts or entertainment, by which the normal business relationship and judgment might be affected.
-Bribery of any kind should be absolutely prohibited. - (4) Prohibition on intellectual property infringement, prohibition on unfair competition, prevention from damage by products or services to stakeholders, proprietary information protection, prohibition on proprietary information disclosure and insider trading, confidentiality agreements, etc.
+Bribery of any kind should be absolutely prohibited. - (2) The losses suffered by the company due to labor disputes in the most recent year up to the publication date of this annual report; and (4) Prohibition on intellectual property infringement, disclosure of the amounts incurred at present prohibition on unfair competition, prevention from damage by products or services to stakeholders, and in the future as well as the countermeasures proprietary information protection, prohibition on being taken; if the amounts cannot be proprietary information disclosure and insider trading, reasonably estimated, the facts resulting in the confidentiality agreements, etc. failure for not being able to give a reasonable estimation should be stated: None.
+The Company follows and declares the Ethical

 The Company follows and declares the Ethical Management Policy.
 Ethical Management Evaluation is conducted before business relationships are established.
 The Ethical Management Policy is clearly explained to business partners, and the ethical management principles are specified in all contracts/agreements, through which dealing with dishonest firms/companies is avoided.
 All employees are responsible for the compliance with this policy and relevant procedures.
-Supervisors of all levels should implement the policy with all efforts and ensure that their subordinates understand, accept and abide by relevant
+Supervisors of all levels should implement the policy with all efforts and ensure that their subordinates understand, accept and abide by relevant regulations.

-7. Work environment safety and employee safety protection
+7. Work environment safety and employee safety protection measures

 Protecting employees' safety has been the first consideration since the Company designed the hard & soft services facilities of its office environment, ensuring that employees can receive the best protection at work.
 Swipe-card devices for access control are set at all entrances/exits of the Company.
 Emergency buttons are set in car parks and ladys' toilets.
 The office areas are equipped with AED rescue kits, and qualified first-aiders are designated for each floor.
 The main entrances/exits are also guarded by security personnel 24 hours a day to protect employees' safety.
 All mechanical/electrical devices or fire-safety equipment (such as fire alarms, fire extinguishers, etc.) of the Company are maintained or serviced on an yearly, quarterly or monthly basis in accordance with stipulated schedules to ensure that they are in the best state to be used at any time.
 In addition, employee health checks and fire-safety drills are carried out on an annual basis to help employees have a correct understanding of their health and safety status, and respond in a right and swift manner when encountering emergencies.
 The Company has also taken out Public Liability Insurance to provide more protection for employees in the workplace.

 The Company's efforts in work environment safety and employee safety protection have been recognized by Ministry of Labor, making the Company one of the "Friendly Workplace Award" winners.
-Additionally, the Company also received the "Health Promotion - Health Management Award" granted by Health Promotion Administration of the Department of Health
+Additionally, the Company also received the "Health Promotion - Health Management Award" granted by Health Promotion Administration of the Department of Health under Executive Yuan as a recognition for its excellent performance in creating a healthy workplace.